 - Internal Work – Owl produces an Impact Report for their Limited Partners each year which I worked on

 My first day on the job I was told to prepare a preliminary diligence presentation as we’d be flying to LA in two days to meet a company.
 I also went to 3 meetings with an Owl partner on my first day.
 Several of the meetings were for potential investment opportunities and others were meetings with CEOs of their portfolio companies.
-That frenetic pace was kept up for most of the rest of the summer.
-I often hear that students interning in venture over the summer spend the vast majority of their time alone but that was not my experience.
-Yes there is a good amount of alone time – this is VC after all – but I was on a diligence call or in a meeting with a partner for what felt like almost one third of every day.
+That frenetic pace was kept up for the next few months.

-The summer ended up being a terrific experience given how the entire team at Owl Ventures involved me so deeply in their work.
+It ended up being a terrific experience given how the entire team at Owl Ventures involved me so deeply in their work.
 I’m incredibly grateful to them for this collaborative environment and being attentive to my learning goals (which were all achieved!).
-I ended up enjoying my summer so much that I’ll be going into venture full-time next year – please feel free to get in touch and stay tuned on more information there this summer.

-I’ll leave you with my key learnings which I journaled throughout the summer.
+I’ll leave you with my key learnings which I journaled early on.
 As expected, most of them were skill-, role-, and industry-based, some of which might sound quite obvious in hindsight.
 I hope you gain something from this and best of luck breaking into VC!

 Investment Process & Evaluation